notetiene/ObfusCrypto/README.md

 Simple  JavaScript library  to hide  content from  automatic retrieval tools.
-It's  technically a  cryptography tool  that would  encrypt the text, but the encryption shceme  is vulnerable to numerous attack that wouldn't make it suitable to be  hidden from an average hacker.
+It's  technically a  cryptography tool  that would  encrypt the text, but the encryption shceme  is vulnerable to numerous attack that wouldn't   make  it   unsuitable  to   be  hidden   from  an   average hacker.
 That's why  it's more of a Obfuscation tool  (which can by the way always be cracked).
 It's  not configured to store other characters than ASCII (no foreign characters).
 It may be used to hide things, but shouldn't  be hard  to  decrypt  given the  nature  of the  encryption scheme.
 Cryptanalysis (reveal the messsage) could be done like it:

 * Search for 100 top popular email domain providers and find the part